 Tutorials are end-to-end introductory examples of AutoML scenarios.

-For a code first experience, follow the Tutorial: Automatically train a regression model with Azure Machine Learning Python SDK.
+For a code first experience, follow the Tutorial: Train a regression model with AutoML and Python.

 Configure the settings for automatic training experiments

-Learn how to auto train using time series data, with these steps.
+Learn how to train forecasting models with time series data.

 Jupyter notebook samples